What Do Solar Sales Representative or Assessor Do?

 - Provide technical information about solar power, solar systems, equipment, and services to potential customers or dealers.

-What Every Solar Sales Representative or Assessor Should Know
+Things a Solar Sales Representative or Assessor Should Know How to Do

-Below is a list of the skills most Solar Sales Representatives and Assessors say are important on the job.
+These are the skills Solar Sales Representatives and Assessors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.